apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 values of objects in the database, it could detect and report problems.

 Now that S3 is consistent, _there is no need for S3Guard at all._
-Accordingly, it has been removed from the source.
+Accordingly, it was removed from the source in 2022 in [HADOOP-17409](https://issues.apache.org/jira/browse/HADOOP-17409), _Remove S3Guard_.

-Attempting to create an S3A connector instance with S3Guard enabled will now fail.
+Attempting to create an S3A connector instance with S3Guard set to anything but the null or local metastores will now fail.

 ### S3Guard History